t2trg/2019-07-oma/README.md

 # 2019-07-oma

-We are planning to hold a joint meeting between OMA SpecWorks (two groups, namely the device management & service enablement (DMSE) working group and the IPSO working group) and interested participants of the IETF/IRTF.
+We will have a joint meeting between OMA SpecWorks (two groups, namely the device management & service enablement (DMSE) working group and the IPSO working group) and interested participants of the IETF/IRTF.

 ## Location